-rs.
-Fannie Lou Hamer (October 6, ▲ 1917-1977) is one of those awesome ancestors about whom it is said: They were so tall when they stood up, they were the height of mountains and when they lay down, they were the length of rivers.
-And so we raise our hands and bow our heads in hommage to this wonder of an African woman, this womanist, warrior and wayopener in this month of her coming-intobeing to bring a great good in the world.
-And let us pour libation, practicing the morality of remembrance she taught us, saying, "There are two things we all should care about-never to forget where we came from and always praise the bridges that carried us over."
-And so, we must build a lasting monument for her in stone (see: www.nbuf.org; http://www.fannielouhamer. info/hamer statue.html), but always in the way we lift up her legacy of righteous struggle and rightfully embrace it as our own.
+HIS IS A PROFOUNDLY RESPECTFUL reremembering and raising up, an offering of word and water in tambiko, sacred offering, to a most honored ancestor.
+Mrs. Fannie Lou Hamer (October 6, 1917 - March 14, 1977) is one of those awesome ancestors about whom it is said: They were so tall when they stood up, they were the height of mountains and when they lay down, they were the length of rivers.
+And so we raise our hands and bow our heads in homage to this wonder of an African woman, this womanist, warrior and wayopener, in this month of her coming-intobeing to bring a great good in the world.
+And let us pour libation, practicing the morality of remembrance she taught us, saying, "There are two things we all should care aboutnever to forget where we came from and always praise the bridges that carried us over."
+And so, we build lasting monuments for her in stone and metal, but always in the persistent way we lift up her legacy of righteous and relentless struggle and rightfully embrace it as our own.
+And we do this in the most meaningful way by living the legacy and lessons of life and struggle which she left us.

-She was indeed a womanist in the fullest sense of the word, deeply committed to the spiritual and ethical teachings and practices of her culture and faith which affirm and defend the dignity, rights, equality and indispensability of women in all things of importance in the world.
+She was indeed a womanist in the fullest sense of the word, deeply committed to the spiritual and ethical teachings and practices of her people, culture and faith which affirm and defend the dignity, rights, equality and indispensability of women in all things of importance in the world.
 She was a warrior woman, a freedom fighter, who even wounded, would not abandon the battlefield until the war was won.
-And she was a way-opener who prayed for a way and then opened it in practice, the practice of hard work and heroic struggle.
+And she was a way-opener who praved for a way and then opened it in practice, the practice of hard work and heroic struggle.
 Thus, she prayed, "O Lord, open a way for us.
-Please make a way for us . . . , where I can stand up and speak for my race and speak for my hungry children."
-And then she stood up and stepped forward to speak truth to power and to the people, to serve the people, pursue justice, and uphold right everywhere.
+Please make a way for us . . . where I can stand up and speak for my race and speak for my hungry children."
+And then she stood up and stepped forward to speak truth to power and to speak truth to the people, and to serve the people, pursue justice, and uphold right everywhere.

 Deeply spiritual, she strove daily to lift up what she called "this little light of mine," and worked tirelessly to drive away the long night of the evil, injustice and social savagery which surrounded and oppressed her people.
 At an early age, she made a vow to her mother saying, "When I get my chance, Mama, I'm sure going to do something to right this wrong."
 Later, she would reaffirm this commitment and call on us to embrace it also, telling us, "We must bring right and justice where there is wrong and injustice."
-And speaking especially to her sisters, she reiterated the call saying, "We have a job as Black women-to support whatever is right and to bring justice where we've had so much injustice."
+And speaking especially to her sisters in community, she reiterated the call saying, "We have a job as Black women-to support whatever is right and to bring justice where we've had so much injustice."